Best Auto Repair Financing: Fix Your Car Fast

 • Bigger loans might require your car as collateral (which may not work if yours is broken down)

-If you have bad credit and need to get your car fixed fast, check out OneMain Financial.
+If you need a bad credit emergency loan, check out OneMain Financial.
 You could get your money in as little as an hour as long as you have a bank-issued debit card.
 This is rare — it usually takes at least a day to get a loan with bad credit (the lender has more to review).

 OneMain Financial isn’t very transparent about its personal loan eligibility requirements, but it’s possible to qualify even with a credit score as low as 500.
-Before closing on a loan, you’ll be required to provide:
+Before closing on a loan, you may be required to provide:

 • Government-issued identification (such as a driver’s license or passport)